CYBERCOM’s Clark to Retire After 48 Years of Public Service

-After nearly five decades of public service – 24 in military uniform and the last 19 with U.S. Cyber Command (USCYBERCOM) – Michael Clark has announced it is time to “power down”.
+After nearly five decades of public service – 24 in military uniform and the last 19 with U.S. Cyber Command (USCYBERCOM) – Michael Clark has announced it is time to “power down.”

 Clark, a longtime leader at USCYBERCOM and a career intelligence professional, announced Tuesday that he will retire this year, concluding a 48-year career in national defense.
 A retirement ceremony is scheduled for September 15 at Fort Meade.